A-World-Felt/NATHAN-console/README.md

 One morning in year 2022, Nathan made a post looking for help with 3D printing and soldering.
 At that time, I was just diving into the world of programming, microcontrollers, and digital fabrication.
 I was eager to learn and build something real.
 The moment I saw his message, I knew: **this was the project I had been waiting for**.

-Working with Nathan—someone I had admired for years—gave me the perfect opportunity to grow my skills while collaborating with someone truly inspiring.
+Working with Nathan, someone I had admired for years, gave me the perfect opportunity to grow my skills while collaborating with someone truly inspiring.
 He would be part of the process: designing the sounds, shaping the ideas, and even learning to code.
 From the start, the goal was clear: **build something together that he could one day fully own**.

 Since 2022, this journey has become a shared adventure.
 Today, I’m proud to present the first version of the console:
 **NATHAN — Narrative Audio Terminal for Humans with Alternative Navigation**.